Encyclopedias and Dictionaries

 - The making of modern economics : the lives and ideas of the great thinkers

-- Lives of the laureates : twenty-three Nobel economists 5th ed.
+- Lives of the laureates : twenty-three Nobel economists 6th ed. (online)

 - Fifty major economists

-Summon searches everything in the library catalogue (books, ebooks, journal titles, games, music, videos, government information, maps, and more!)
+Omni searches everything in the library collection (books, ebooks, journal titles, games, music, videos, government information, maps, and more!)